it3xl/git-repo-sync/README.md

 * See [instructions](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) on how to configure more synchronization pairs of remote Git repositories.
 * Number of pairs is unlimited.
 Every pair is a separate sync project.

-## Notes
-* Git-rebases are not used in the implementation as they could bring issues. https://github.com/it3xl/git-repo-sync/issues/15

 ## Required Specification

 * Use any Linux or Windows machine.